“I wish to be a ninja”

 Kian’s future is still “worrying” as puberty can make seizures even worse and recently, he has started blinking uncontrollably, to the point that he can’t see what’s going on.

 One thing that Kian was not going to miss out on was his wish to have a ninja experience.
-After his Wishgranter, Dan, said he had: “the most extraordinary afternoon working from home I’ve ever had,” handling top secret spy messages, Kian was ready to be a ninja and fight not only spies, but the barriers that hold him back each day.
+His Wishgranter, Dan, got to work and said he had: “the most extraordinary afternoon working from home I’ve ever had,” handling top secret spy messages, and organised a super special day.
+Kian was ready to be a ninja and fight not only spies, but the barriers that hold him back each day.

-As the party bus pulled up to the Parkour site, the wish party was “just made up.”
-Kian and his family spent the day fighting spies, living out a dream and making lasting memories.
+As the party bus pulled up to the Parkour site, his whole family was “just made up.”
+They spent the day fighting spies, having fun, living out a dream and making lasting memories.

 Filling the gaps